eylonK14/OperatingSystems_Final/README.md

 Help (show this help text) - `help`;
 ```

-Certainly!
-Here is an explanation of the project's folder structure based on the provided context and typical organization for such projects:

 ## Project Folder Structure

 The project is organized into several directories, each serving a specific purpose to maintain a clean and manageable codebase.
 Below is an overview of the typical structure and the role of each directory: